-Instructions should be written in such a way that the least frequently changing instruction comes to the top and the one which changes frequently comes at the bottom.
+Instructions should be written in such a way that the least frequently changing instruction is at the top and the one which changes frequently is at the bottom.
 This ensures that the build process can utilize the cache from the previous build to save time and resources.

 12. Explain the Docker container life cycle.

-Answer: Docker registries may be used to download Docker images.
+- The primary purpose of Docker registries is to download Docker images.
 It may be a public Docker image or one of the many private Docker images that are downloadable.
-Anyone can pull a Docker Image on his own server by executing the Docker pull command.
+Anyone can pull a Docker image on their own server by executing the docker pull command .

-Users may use the Docker create command to build a runtime instance called container after pulling the Docker Image.
-The newly formed container is now in the state called created.
+- Users may use the docker create command to build a runtime instance called container after pulling the Docker Image.
+The newly formed container is now in a state called created.
 This indicates that the container has been produced but is not yet operational.

-Users can start the container by running the docker start command on it after it has been created.
+- Once the users create a container, they can start it by running the docker start command on it.
 The container will now be active on the host machine and will be in the started state.

 You have three choices from this stage.
 The first is the state of being paused.
 You may use the docker pause command to pause all processes running within the docker container and then use the unpause command to restart them in the same state as before.

-You may also use the docker stop command to stop the container completely, which will bring it to a halt.
-As a result, it goes into a stopped state.
-You may use the Docker start instruction to restart the container from scratch.
+Also, you may use the docker stop command to stop the container completely, which will bring it to a halt.
+As a result, it enters into the stopped state.
+You may use the docker start instruction to restart the container from scratch.

-The final state is the dead state, which occurs when a container ceases to run and terminates despite the daemon’s best efforts due to some form of malfunction, such as a busy resource or system.
+The final state is the dead state, which occurs when a container ceases to run and gets terminated despite the daemon's best efforts due to some form of malfunction, such as a busy resource or system.

 13. What do you understand by Docker Compose?